nathanhwyoung/find_and_replace/README.md

 # Find and Replace

-##### A web page that identifies if a word, phrase, number, or other sequence of characters is a palindrome.
-(9/9/15)
+##### A simple Find & Replace word application

-#### By Logan Wu & Nathan Young
+#### By Nathan Young

 ## Description

-A palindrome is any word, phrase, number, or other sequence of characters which reads the same backward or forward.
+An application that receives three inputs: text to search, text to search for, and text to replace the searched-for text.

 ## Specs